learn-rails/LearnRails-Code-Of-Conduct/README.md

 slashrocket is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all slashrocket-sponsored spaces, including our [community Slack](https://join.slashrocket.io), [community forum](https://community.slashrocket.io), [open-source projects](https://github.com/slashrocket), and other spaces that slashrocket hosts, both online and off.
+This code of conduct applies to all slashrocket-sponsored spaces, including our [community Slack](https://join.slashrocket.io), [open-source projects](https://github.com/slashrocket), and other spaces that slashrocket hosts, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the slashrocket admin team.

 Some slashrocket-sponsored spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.